 - A toolbar will drop down, with the message, “This extension was disabled because it is from an unknown source.
 Go to the extensions manager to enable it.”
 Click the Go button.

 - You’ll be transported to Opera’s Extensions page, which can also be visited by going to View > Show Extensions.

 - Click Install in the Google Cast extension, and click Install again when Opera asks you to confirm you want to add this extension from an unknown source.

 And just like that, the Google Cast extension will be added to Opera!
 You are now ready to use it just like how you would operate it in Chrome.

 What Opera Doesn’t Support

 However, while you can install any Chrome extension, that doesn’t mean every Chrome extension will work in Opera.
-For example, the Picture in Picture Viewer extension that lets you view YouTube videos in a floating panel depends on Chrome’s Panels feature, which Opera doesn’t support.
+For example, the Picture in Picture Viewer extension [No Longer Available] that lets you view YouTube videos in a floating panel depends on Chrome’s Panels feature, which Opera doesn’t support.
 So while you can install the extension in Opera, you can’t actually use it!